 I used a longish piece of the extra-soft type of Velcro for the fastening in the back, making it adjustable for different sizes of Sasha dolls.
 (Sashas are notoriously differing in sizes, depending upon when the doll was manufactured.)

 I also had good luck with tweaking the same dress for the Sasha Baby Doll.
 I don’t recall what % I used, I imagine it was around 75% or so.
 As with the other, I did a bit of tweaking of the armholes and length.
-Also, I resized the Summer Shorts from your “How To Make Doll Clothes DVDs” to fit Baby Sasha as kind of a wide-leg trouser.
+Also, I resized the Summer Shorts from your “How To Make Doll Clothes Video Course” to fit Baby Sasha as kind of a wide-leg trouser.
 (I shrunk the overall size and lengthened the leg.)
 I think it looks adorable under the shortened sundress.
 (If you notice a pin in the back, it’s because I ran out of Velcro and haven’t gone to the store for more yet.)

 All the Best, Lauri ‘